Peter-Dumbari/WebPack_Project/README.md

 - **[How will this project be of benefit to me?]**

-  - [This project will definitely help in storing the names, author and the description of your books free of charge]
+  - [This project will definitely help you in keeping and reminding you of what to do]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>